 ls -la /etc/cron*

-This is where many privilege escalation vectors are found.
-We’re looking for files with improper permissions.
+Most local privilege escalation paths come through here.
+We’re looking for files with sloppy permissions.

 SUID and SGID Binaries#